gwen001/gwen001/README.md

 </p>

-# 💾 MY favorite projects
+# 💾 My favorite projects

 [csp-analyzer](https://github.com/gwen001/csp-analyzer): Analyze the Content-Security-Policy of a given URL.
 [favicon-hashtrick](https://github.com/gwen001/favicon-hashtrick): Find subdomains using a the favicon trick.